 - Study Procedures: Describe the interaction with the human subject, including the study intervention that they will experience.
 Provide sufficient detail in chronological order for a person uninvolved in the study to understand what the human subject will experience.
 Provide a schedule (e.g., flowchart or diagram) of study evaluations and follow-up procedures.
 Clearly delineate research procedures from routine clinical procedures.
-Discuss how compliance with current Good Laboratory Practice (GLP) guidelines, GMP, and other regulatory considerations will be established, monitored, and maintained, as applicable. - Clinical Monitoring Plan: Describe how the study will be conducted by and monitored for current ICH E6 (International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use) Good Clinical Practices (GCP) compliance by an independent clinical trial monitor (or clinical research associate).
-The monitoring plan should describe the types of monitoring visits to be conducted, the intervals (based on level of risk), how corrective actions will be reported to the sponsor and PI, and how they will be corrected and prevented by the clinical trial site/PI. - Attachment 6: Letter(s) Confirming Access to Specimens and/or Data, if applicable (required for Cell Therapy Focus Option): Upload as "CellTherapy.pdf".
-If the application is submitted under the Cell Therapy Focus Option, provide a letter of support signed by the appropriate Institution Official who has the authority to confirm access to the proposed cohort specimens and/or data necessary to carry out the study. - Attachment 7: Human Subject Recruitment and Safety Procedures (no page limit): Upload as "HumSubProc.pdf".
+Discuss how compliance with current Good Laboratory Practice (GLP) guidelines, Good Manufacturing Practices (GMP), and other regulatory considerations will be established, monitored, and maintained, as applicable. - Clinical Monitoring Plan: Describe how the study will be conducted by and monitored for current ICH E6 (International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use) Good Clinical Practices (GCP) compliance by an independent clinical trial monitor (or clinical research associate).
+The monitoring plan should describe the types of monitoring visits to be conducted, the intervals (based on level of risk), how corrective actions will be reported to the Sponsor and PI, and how they will be corrected and prevented by the clinical trial site/PI. - If applicable: Questionnaires and Other Research Data Collection Instruments: Describe the purpose and what will be included in the questionnaire, data collection form, rating scale, interview guide, or other instrument (a copy of the instrument is permissible).
+For each instrument, describe how the information collected is related to the objectives of the study.
+Describe how and when the instrument(s) will be administered.
+Describe how the instrument(s) will be adapted to the subject population, if applicable. - Attachment 6: Human Subject Recruitment and Safety Procedures (no page limit): Upload as "HumSubProc.pdf".
 The Human Subject Recruitment and Safety Procedures attachment should include the components listed below. - Study Population: Describe the target population (to whom the study findings will be generalized) and the nature, approximate number, and pertinent demographic characteristics of the accessible population at the study site(s) (population from whom the sample will be recruited/drawn).
 Provide a table of anticipated enrollment counts at each study site.
-Demonstrate that the research team has access to the proposed study population at each site, and describe the efforts that will be made to achieve accrual goals.
+Demonstrate that the research team has access to the proposed study population at each site and describe the efforts that will be made to achieve accrual goals.
 Furthermore, discuss past efforts in recruiting human subjects from the target population for previous clinical trials (if applicable).
 Address any potential barriers to accrual and plans for addressing unanticipated delays, including a mitigation plan for slow or low enrollment or poor retention.
 Identify ongoing clinical trials that may compete for the same patient population and how they may impact enrollment progress.
 Provide justification related to the scientific goals of the proposed study for limiting inclusion of any group by age, race, ethnicity, or sex/gender.
 For clinical trials proposing to include military personnel, refer to the General Application Instructions, Appendix 1, for more information.